Learn to use FrameMaker like a pro.

 Learning software shouldn't be exhausting, but sitting for 6-8 hours a day in a software class can be a challenge.

-That's why I've taken my 20 years of FrameMaker classroom training experience and turned it into an easy to follow six week online course.
+That's why I've taken my 20 years of FrameMaker classroom training experience and turned it into an easy to follow online course.
+It's your choice...blast through the material in a couple of days like you would in a live class, or increase your retention by taking a few weeks to more thoroughly absorb the content.

 You'll learn best practices and tips that come from my classes, my FrameMaker reference books, and from the videos I've produced for Adobe.